michael-read/sensor-data-scala-proto-grpc/README.md

 ---
 # Update Notes
 - 2021, May 20 : Fix kafka-strimzi-microk8s.yaml, to use the new "beta2" API.
+- 2021, May 25 : Upgrade to Akka Data Pipelines to v2.1.2

 ---
 # Other Notes: